bytecodealliance/wasm-micro-runtime/doc/pthread_library.md

 make
 # Then you can run the wasm module above:
 ./iwasm test.wasm
-# Or the AoT module:
+# Or the AOT module:
 # ./iwasm test.aot
 ```